 A firewall sounds like a pretty intense thing – unless you’re an action-movie stuntman.
 Yet when it comes to internet security, you may not have as much firewall protection as you need.
+So what is the best choice?
+Firewall Software or Hardware Firewalls?

 Many internet security products bundle antivirus and firewall software, and many users think this is enough.
 But first, let’s be clear about what a software firewall actually does: